KDankitas10/hello-world/README.md

 Hi humans!

 Ankita here!I like ML and DL.
-I've has tacos on the moon and find them superior to Earsth tacos.
+I've has tacos on the moon and find them superior to Earth tacos.